 Gordon Campbell is originally from Big Bras d’Or.
 He graduated with his BBA from UCCB in 1987 and received his CA designation while working with Deloitte & Touche in Sydney.
 For 27 years, Gordon has held a number of senior finance roles, primarily with the Empire/Sobeys.
 Married to Vera, they have 3 adult children and currently reside in Whycocomagh Portage.

 Matthew Cook has worked with Parks Canada since 2008.
 He is currently the Acting Visitor Experience Manager at Alexander Graham Bell Museum in Baddeck.
 He was a board member and treasurer of the Old Sydney Society and a member of the CBRM Heritage Advisory Committee.
 He has bachelor degrees in commerce and history and is pursuing a masters degree in Scottish history at the University of Dundee.
 His interests include genealogy, gardening, reading, and birding.
-He has two daughters, aged 19 and 16.
+He has two daughters.

 Madeline Harvey grew up in Northern New Brunswick.
 She came to Cape Breton and Parks Canada as a student interpreter while attending St. Francis Xavier University in Antigonish.
 She has worked in various segments of the hospitality industry as well as in the private sector, prior to a return to Parks Canada in 2005.
-She retired earlier this year.
-She currently sits on several community boards.
+Now retired, she currently sits on several community boards.
 Madeline and her husband, Paul, currently live on the shores of the Bras d’Or Lake on the Iona Peninsula.

 Joanne MacGillivary grew up in Northside East Bay, graduated from Dalhousie and has been teaching in Northern Quebec & Cape Breton since then.
 Her Dad was John Joe MacGillivary who was a founding member of the Cape Breton Gaelic Society in the early seventies.
 She is also related to Donald MacEachern who was well known in the Cape Breton Gaelic Culture circle.
 Joanne taught in Eskasoni & has in interest in the Mi'kmaw & Gael's working together along with her own personal interest in the Gaelic way of doing things.